-Burger King workers announce resignation with sign: ‘We all quit’
+Burger King workers announce resignation with a sign outside restaurant: ‘We all quit’

 “We became essential,” Johnson said.
 “And then we weren’t treated essential by upper management.”

 A spokesperson for Burger King, whose sales have surged this year as coronavirus restrictions eased, did not respond to a request for comment but told NBC’s “Today” show that, “The work experience described at this location is not in line with our brand values.”
-The restaurant’s franchisee is investigating the situation to prevent similar future incidents, the spokesperson added.
+The restaurant’s franchisee is investigating the situation to prevent similar incidents, the spokesperson added.

-The episode joins several other recent instances of frustrated departing workers making their anger apparent by posting full-throated notes outside their businesses as a shortage of service-industry employees gives employees the upper hand in negotiations over pay and working conditions.
+The episode joins several other recent instances of frustrated departing workers making their anger apparent by posting full-throated notes outside their businesses as a shortage of service-industry employees gives workers the upper hand in negotiations over pay and working conditions.

 “Want to know why we are closed?” asked one sign outside a restaurant in May.
 “Ask our corporate office why their employees are forced to work in borderline sweatshop conditions for 8+ hours WITHOUT BREAKS.”